open-telemetry/oteps/text/trace/0170-sampling-probability.md

 ```

 See [OTEP 168](https://github.com/open-telemetry/oteps/pull/168) for
-details on how each of the built-in Samplers is expected to behave.
+details on how each of the built-in Samplers is expected to set
+`tracestate` for conveying sampling probabilities.

 ## Recommended reading